 How the study works

 Briefly, children will complete a few measures of reading ability followed by a computer-generated maze game.
-The game requires the child to “walk” through a maze to find a red ball.
-Children will be presented with a series of fun mazes all with the same goal.
+In the game, your child to “walk” through a maze to find a red ball.
+Children will be presented with a series of fun mazes, each with the same goal.

-Children participating will complete these tasks online by working with a researcher through Google Meet or Zoom.
+Children participating will complete these tasks either in-person at school, or online by working with a researcher through Google Meet or Zoom.
 The entire study will take approximately 45 minutes.
-If you are interested please follow links for the consent forms.
-There are separate forms to participate in maze task and reading measures (Informed consent forms for Reading measures and maze task), and the study looking at the link between a gene involved in reading and performance on the maze task (Informed consent form for gene study).
-Your child may still participate in the study even if you only wish to consent to the reading measures and maze task.
-Lastly, there is a brief survey (Survey) which will provide us with some background information about your child.
+If you are interested, please follow links for the consent forms: There are separate forms to participate in the maze task, reading and math measures, and a study looking at the link between a gene involved in reading and performance on the maze task.
+Your child may still participate in the study even if you only wish to consent to the reading and math measures, and maze task.
+Lastly, there is a brief survey which will provide us with some background information about your child, and a questionnaire about your reading experience.
 If you child has previously participated in kindergarten, they may participate again as second graders.

 Participation

 This study is experimental and there are no direct benefits to participants.
-With your participation in this study we can begin to understand the factors which underlie reading development.
+With your participation in this study, we can begin to understand the factors which underlie reading development.
 Results from this study could aid in optimizing reading programs and potentially minimize struggles children may face early in development.
-If you would like to participate in the study, after the informed consent forms are completed a password will be sent to you in order to access the content under the “Participate” page.